AudriusDai/lab-psql-notify-listen/README.md

 # Cons
 - If `listener` is down the events are lost.
 There is no queue in this functionality.
 - The triggers must be manually set onto table to NOTIFY the event.
+- Due to data duplication issue the `listener` app cannot be scaled as it is.
+There should be one listener per event name.